crappistmartin/crappistmartin.github.io/source/bermondsey-spa-regeneration/index.markdown

-3 blocks comprising 77 council homes were demolished on the Neckinger estate in order to make way for Hyde Housing's development of 605 new homes http://www.southwark.gov.uk/download/downloads/id/1089/bermondsey_spa_notice
+3 blocks comprising 77 council homes were demolished on the Neckinger estate in order to make way for Hyde Housing's development of 605 new homes, 202 of which are supposed to be social rented (ref:04/AP/0102) http://www.southwark.gov.uk/download/downloads/id/1089/bermondsey_spa_notice

 1-18 Giles House      1-30 Carton House        1-29 Darnay House